 Quick release boom connectors.

 in subsequent years was very slow, partly due to the distance of the machine

 from a covered workshop and tools.
 New efforts were made to bring a section of the

 Bölkow into the original Restoration Hangar and this was agreed in principle, but there

 was difficulty in creating a suitable space among the many other items.

 It was suggested, in late 2005, that the project should be abandoned because of the continuing difficulties.
 However it was decided that efforts to restore G-PASB, to a state in which it could be used for a mobile display, should continue.
 In 2006/07 Fred Tooke, involved in the work from the start, was attempting to source more of the required parts.
 A rotorhead and blades were already available.
 Fred obtained access to the large red trailer which, until 2001, had been used for tool storage inside the Restoration Hangar.
 The trailer has since been used for the storage of some of the smaller components and tools, acquired for G-PASB, but progress was disappointing.

 In October 2010 the Friends committee decided, with regret, that the project would be abandoned, due to continuing difficulties with working conditions and availability of staff.
-The machine is now being offered for sale and offers over £3000.00 should be made to The Museum General Manager, Lee Mills, at The Museum or on (01934)635227.
-The proceeds of sale will go to the Friends who are likely to donate them to The Museum.
+The machine was offered for sale at over £3000.00.

 |The Messerschmitt-Bölkow-Blohm (MBB) Bö.105D was an all-metal light helicopter carrying pilot and passenger on front seats with a rear bench seat removable for carrying cargo or two stretchers.
 Powered by two 420shp Allison 250-C20 turboshaft engines the Bö.105 was popular for police and ambulance services because of its rugged construction and rear clamshell loading doors.|